-- Our Implementation statement (how we teach it) and our curriculum map are attached at the bottom of this page, and they include what we teach and when in the school year, how it links to the curriculum and what key historical concepts are being taught.
+- Our Implementation statement (how we teach it) and our curriculum overview are attached at the bottom of this page, and they include what we teach and when in the school year, how it links to the National Curriculum and what key historical concepts are being taught

 - Pupil voice

 - Progression in history for KS1 and KS2

 We are a school which understands the importance of teaching history, and we encourage the children to develop a passion for learning about the past.
 We nurture young historians and provide them with the opportunity to question evidence and offer their own opinions.
 Feedback from pupil interviews show Langrish pupils enjoy learning about the past and are enthusiastic to share what they have learnt.

 It is essential that Langrish pupils understand why we teach history and why it is important.
 This is made very clear in our planning and discussions with the children about how history has changed the world and what we have learnt from it.

 We study the past to better understand our life today.

 History is taught in a sensitive way, so children can understand that views have changed over time.
 Children are encouraged to consider key historical events and periods from the perspective of participants from a range of cultures, backgrounds and social classes.
 The curriculum is well thought through to enable children to know, remember, do and understand more.
 Enquiry based learning is extremely important and all of our units of work are driven by enquiry.